 A general dentist has the advantage of following children as they grow.
 This tracking allows them to identify growth-related issues as they’re happening.
 The timing of an orthodontic evaluation and treatment can dramatically affect the need for surgery.
 In fact, with the right treatment at just the right time, surgery may be completely unnecessary.
 Orthognathic surgery risks chatting: Oral surgery info blogging about possible side effects or things that may go wrong with orthognathic surgery?
 The good news is that it is rare for something bad to happen - but like all surgeries, there are possible bad outcomes.
-This can include lip numbness, excess bleeding and sometimes bad bite outcomes.
+This can include lip numbness, excess bleeding, and sometimes bad bite outcomes.
 As mentioned, this is somewhat rare happening in the US, though this is a possibility.
-The key is having a good treatment plan, good dental x-rays of teeth and jaw and having expert oral surgeon / dentist / orthodontist.
+The key is having a good treatment plan, good dental x-rays of teeth and jaw, and an expert oral surgeon/dentist/orthodontist.

 A narrow palate is a good example of a developmental issue that may need orthognathic surgery once growth finishes.
 But it may be avoided if palatal expansion occurs during critical growth years, a treatment that is relatively easy to accomplish.
 Research shows that narrow palates often lead to sleep disorders due to obstructed breathing patterns.
 This may present an Attention Deficit Disorder, delayed growth, and learning difficulties.
 Adults may experience the same challenges.
 Orthognathic oral surgery may be the only remedy in some cases.